AnkanPankan/Uchievements/README.md

 Uchievements is an in-progress plugin/app for the Wii U console which adds achievements to the console.

-Just like RetroAchievements, Uchievements tries to replicate Achievements for older games but ON the console instead of on an emulator
+Just like RetroAchievements, Uchievements tries to replicate Achievements for older games but ON the console instead of on an emulator.
 This lets local users of the Wii U also have the benefits of achievements.

 (IN-PROGRESS)